This blog was first published in 2020 and updated on December 8, 2021.

 Finance professionals live and die by Microsoft Excel.
 Proficiency in Excel is crucial to your success, as it’s still the most widely used software for spreadsheets.
-And yet most of us only use a fraction of Excel’s available functions.
+And yet, most of us only use a fraction of Excel’s available functions.
+But today, we're going to tell you everything you need to know about Excel for finance so you can get the most out of this tool.

 The Importance of Excel for Finance